 Early Autumn in Delaware

-I spent a couple of September days at my friend’s place in Rehoboth Beach before heading back to my parents’ house.
+I spent a couple of September days at my friend’s place in Rehoboth Beach before heading back to Massachusetts.
 The sky was clear; the air was crisp.
 The surf was high during our first morning beach walk.

 One of our favorite beach lunches is a “burger-off”; we grill four burgers with four different cheeses and compare notes.
 This time the verdict was: The bleu and pimento were fabulous, with strong rich flavor atop the beef.
 The port wine was also good, a little creamier than the first two.
 The goat was the weak sister, not bad, just not quite flavorful enough to stand up to the char on the meat.